nash911/signal-analyzer/README.txt

 Following are the features of the system,
 * Can accurately estimate amplitude, offset, relative phase difference and frequency of clean signals with an accuracy of three decimal places.
-* Can produce a vector of relative phase difference, over time, between a pair of signals, containing the change is phase difference between a pair, over time.
+* Can produce a vector of relative phase-difference, between a pair of signals, over time.
 * Can produce output files containing phase difference vector data in plottable format, in folder 'root/Output/'.

 == Build and execute ==
 Open a terminal and go to the project root directory, and then run the following,
+1. mkdir BUILD
-1. cd BUILD
+2. cd BUILD
-2. cmake ..
+3. cmake ..
-3. make
+4. make
-4. ./SignalAnalyzer
+5. ./SignalAnalyzer

   A file, containing signal data, can be provided as a parameter at command line.
 By default the file 'root/Data/signals.dat' is taken as input.